 Often, unique numbers are also appended to URLs.
 However, this works only as long as the user does not leave the pages of the shop with the "back" button.
 Cookies are "more persistent".
 Also the server does not have to compute a different version of the web pages for each user if it uses cookies (which also makes proxies useless).

 • One can delete cookies from time to time.

-◊ If the user later only looks at offers in the bookstore, he/she is already known by name.
+- name and address for the user ID. - ◊ If the user later only looks at offers in the bookstore, he/she is already known by name.